seunghyuns98/Decolorization/README.md

 Then, you should change "dataset_path" in json file where you save the dataset.

+If you want to train DeColorful-Net Phase1, then download a subset of our dataset for train phase1 from https://drive.google.com/drive/folders/114AW6yDtFj8-6PSu8RwbLi03WImXYxu5?usp=drive_link in the same folder where you save the BW Adobe5k.

 # Getting Started

 Our DeColorful-Net consists of two steps.